seihoukei/svelte-game-template/README.md

 Triggers to react to:
 - `command-advance` `(time)` - event from game engine, main trigger to react to with game-advancing events.
 - `game-saved` `(slot)` - reports that game was saved to specific slot
-- `game-loaded` `(slot)` - reports that game was loaded from specific slot
-- `game-reset` - reports that game was reset
-- `save-info-updated` `(info)` - reports that save metadata was updated, and argument provides that data

-Triggers to emit:
-- `command-open-dialog` `(name)` - event to be used to open dialogs (like menu)
-- `command-close-dialog` - event to be used to close current topmost dialog
-- `command-close-dialogs` - event to be used to close all dialogs

-Triggers to be used when reimplementing menu:
-- `command-export-save` - exports current game state to clipboard
-- `command-import-save` - exports current game state to clipboard
-- `command-reset-game` - resets current game state
-- `command-save-game` `(slot)` - saves current game to given slot
-- `command-load-game` `(slot, offlineTime)` - loads game from given slot, with or without processing offline time
-- `command-update-save-info` `(SLOTS)` - requests update of save metaData for given slot names array

-Triggers that should not be used directly:
+Triggers that start with `internal-command-` should not be interacted with.
-- `command-tick` - event from game timer, used internally, use `command-advance` for more time-aware progression handling
-- `command-set-hover`, `command-reset-hover` - used by `UIHover` and `hoverable`, see corresponding section

 ### Game state

 GameEngine and descendants should be the source of truth for game state.
-No double-binding same element twice, instead modify entity form inside on Trigger events (Trigger.on("...")).
+No double-binding same element twice, instead modify entity form inside on Trigger events (`Trigger.on("...", ...)`).
-GameUI interacts with game state through Trigger calls.
+GameUI interacts with game state only through Trigger calls.

-### use:hoverable
+### use:tooltip

-Elements with `use:hoverable={data}` cause hint to show up whrn hovered.
-Data can be a string (would be displayed as is) or an object with custom handler implemented in `UIHover`
+Elements with `use:tooltip={data}` cause hint to show up when hovered.

+Data can be a string (would be displayed as is) or an object `{name: data}` with custom display component registered through `Tooltips.register(name, component)`.
+Data would then be passed to registered component as `data`.

 ### use:interactive